Enjoy A Writers Retreat for Emerging LGBTQ Voices

 No experience is required—only curiosity and a desire to explore.

-• Afternoon for continued creative time, workshops in small group sessions
+- Afternoon for community creative time, workshops in small group sessions

-• Your evenings are your own to explore town and events
+- Your evenings are your own to explore town and events, music, fiestas etc

 Facilitator